cleptric/super-potato/README.md

 To use `Super Potato`, you need a VATSIM account which is associated to the VACC Austria sub-divison.
 The login is only possible via VATSIM Connect.

-The data displayed by `Super Potato` is fetched from the VATSIM data feed as well as the VATSIM METAR API.
+The data displayed by `Super Potato` is fetched from the VATSIM data feed, the VATSIM METAR API and CheckWX (https://www.checkwxapi.com/).
-`Super Potato` can only display data if an ATIS is set online on the concerning airports.
+`Super Potato` can only display certain data if an ATIS is set online on the concerning airports.

 #### Notifications